Related articles

 require 'rails/commands'

-We’re going to look at each one of them.
+We are going to look at each of them.

 ENV['BUNDLE_GEMFILE'] ||= File.expand_path('../Gemfile', __dir__)